← All Neighbourhood Guides

 Colonel Samuel Smith Park

-One of Toronto's best and least-known major waterfront parks.
-Features outdoor skating on the lake-adjacent rink in winter, sailing and paddleboarding access at the park's marina, a large dog off-leash area, waterfront trails, and picnic grounds.
+One of Toronto's best and least-known major waterfront parks, at the foot of Kipling Avenue just east of Long Branch.
+Features an outdoor artificial-ice skating trail in winter, sailing access at the park's marina (home to the Lakeshore Yacht Club), a large dog off-leash area, waterfront trails, a bird sanctuary, and picnic grounds.
 Less crowded than Humber Bay or the Beaches equivalents.

 Waterfront Trail